srisha047/srisha047.github.io/_pages/about.md

 ---
 Hello!
 I’m **Srisha Bista**, an entomologist and agricultural researcher dedicated to promoting resilient, sustainable farming systems.

-My work focuses on **Sustainable agriculture and Nature based solution**, **Integrated Pest Management (IPM)**, **Insect ecology**, and **insect-plant trophic interactions**.
-I am passionate about applying scientific insights to practical challenges faced by farmers, improving crop health, and promoting food security through eco-friendly pest and disease management strategies.
+My work focuses on **Insect ecology**, **Integrated Pest Management (IPM)**, and **insect-plant trophic interactions**.
+I am passionate about insect ecology, understanding insect behavior, interactions, and their roles in agroecosystem and applying scientific insights to improving crop health, and promoting food security through eco-friendly pest and disease management strategies.

 Currently, I serve as a **Project Coordinator at SAHAS Nepal**, leading climate-resilient agriculture initiatives.
 Previously, I worked with iDE Nepal on the USAID IPM project, where I supported the mass production of beneficial insects and implemented field-based biological pest control trials focusing on integrated pest management.